 We assess Finland’s competitiveness in the light of various, mainly short-term indicators.
 It turns out that the weak export market performance over the last few years is linked to the deterioration of profitability of production in Finland.
 A better export and employment performance requires a decline of relative unit labour costs and an improvement of business profitability.
-Wage moderation would obviously serve this purpose.
+Wage moderation is necessary for this to happen.
 On the other hand, the determinants of Finland’s long-term competitiveness are quite good and maintaining and developing them should remain a key element of economic policy also in the future.
-In contrast, it would be a mistake to believe that Finland’s current competitiveness challenges could be solved primarily by improving management skills.